mrjaimisra/1507-workshop/outline.md

 - The Turing Community (15 min)
   - Posses
   - Slack
+  - Working with mentors / Pairing (maybe move this into a different session)
   - Community Night/Demo Night
 - What to expect in module 1 (60 min)
   - First week - classes, homework and exercises
   - Projects
   - Mental health and ways to deal with a heavy workload
+  - Asking for help / struggling with difficult problems
   - Questions?
 - Command Line (Terminal) (30 min)
   - Basic Commands